ntoane/WEATHER-FLOW/UserGuide.md

 # User Guide to the Experimental Platform

-*This is an expanded version of the initial ReadMe.md file, that elaborates on the usage, customizability of the experimental platform when 'plugging in' future cutting-edge ST-GNN models.*
+*This is an expanded version of the initial ReadMe.md file, that elaborates on the usage, customizability of the experimental platform and provides a step by step process of integrating a new cutting-edge ST-GNN model implementation.*

 ## Introduction